lukemorton/republic/README.md

 [![npm version](https://badge.fury.io/js/republic.svg)](https://badge.fury.io/js/republic)

-Republic is a library for React that gives you universal routing, controllers, and forms.
+Republic is a library for React that gives you productive routing, controllers, and forms.
 It currently is built to work with Express + Next.js but has been built in mind that this may not always be the stack of choice.

 If you miss the days of Rails forms and controllers, you'll love Republic.